edwardwohaijun/image-editor/README.md

 There are two parameters controlling the smoothing result, when they both approach max value, it'll create a cartoonish feel, like this:
 ![cartoonish Gal Gadot](https://raw.githubusercontent.com/edwardwohaijun/image-editor/master/cartoonish_effect.jpg)

-Note: the implementation of Bilateral filter algorithm behind this effect is very low efficient, takes about +10s to finish.
+Note: the implementation of Bilateral Filter algorithm behind this effect is very low efficient, the more smooth and bigger the image, the longer time it'd take, for cartoonish effect, it might take 2 MINUTES to finish.

 ## License

-This project is licensed under the [MIT](https://github.com/edwardwohaijun/image-editor/blob/master/LICENSE)
+This project is licensed under [MIT](https://github.com/edwardwohaijun/image-editor/blob/master/LICENSE)